Irving Berlin: Early life

-Jewish immigrant

 Life in Russia

-Berlin was born Israel Beilin on May 11, 1888, in the Russian Empire to a Jewish family.
-Although his family came from the shtetl of Tolochin, Berlin later learned that he was probably born in Tyumen, Siberia, where his father, an itinerant cantor, had taken his family.
+Berlin was born Israel Beilin (also transliterated as Bailin) on May 11, 1888, in the Russian Empire to a Jewish family.
+Although his family came from the shtetl of Tolochin (in present-day Belarus), Berlin later learned that he was probably born in Tyumen, Siberia, where his father, an itinerant cantor, had taken his family.
 He was one of eight children of Moses (1848–1901) and Lena Lipkin Beilin (1850–1922).